andy-maier/easy-server/docs/index.rst

 The server definition files support the definition of server groups that also have a nickname.

-Typical use cases for the **secure-server-access** package are test programs running end-to-end tests against real servers, or command line clients that access servers or services.
+Typical use cases for the **easy-server** package are test programs running end-to-end tests against real servers, or command line clients that access servers or services.